 For safety, please inform young children not to run on the marble floor.
 Please take extra care while visiting the main shrines when using the steps.
 Please do not touch the carvings and columns.

-For schoolchildren visiting the Souvenir Shop, a £2 provision should be adequate to buy small gifts and mementoes.
+For schoolchildren visiting the Souvenir Shop, a £2 provision should be adequate to buy small gifts and mementos.

-It is advisable that the teachers leading school groups should make a pre-visit to the Mandir to plan the educational trip.
+It is advisable that teachers leading school groups should make a pre-visit to the Mandir to plan their educational trip.
 Please contact the Booking Office for any assistance.

 For an interesting report by a parent who visited the Mandir with her daughter and her school friend to supplement a Key Stage 2 RE/PSHE project on Hinduism, please click here.

 You might also find this selection of opinions from previous school visits useful.

 The easiest way to book a visit is to fill in the online booking form, which will be automatically submitted via email to the Booking Office.

 If, after having confirmed your booking, you realise that you will not be able to make your visit for whatever reason, please let us know by email or phone as soon as possible so that your slot can be made available for another group.